onap/integration-xtesting/healthcheck/README.md

 * core: robot basic healthcheck of the components AAI, dmaap, portal, SDC, SDNC, SO
-* small: robot basic healthcheck of the components AAI, dmaap, portal, SDC, SDNC, SO, AAF, APPC, CLI, LOG, MSB, Mulicloud, VID
-* medium: robot basic healthcheck of the components AAI, dmaap, portal, SDC, SDNC, SO, AAF, APPC, CLI, LOG, MSB, Mulicloud, VID, CDS, CLAMP, Dcaegen2, OOF, Policy, UUI
+* full: robot basic healthcheck covering all the components
-* full: all the components
 * healthdist: test the onboarding and the distribution of the vFW
+* postinstall: postinstallation tests including dmaap message routaer ACL update

 ## Usage